-Revenues from unconsolidated joint business for the three months ended March 31, 1999 totaled \$19.3 million compared to \$9.2 million for the comparable period in 1998.
-Revenues from unconsolidated joint business for the three months ended March 31, 1999 and 1998 reflect the financial results from the commercialization of Rituxan through the Company's collaboration with Genentech.
+Revenues from unconsolidated joint business for the three and nine months ended September 30, 1999 totaled \$25.9 million and \$66.2 million, respectively, compared to \$12.3 million and \$31.0 million for the comparable periods in 1998.
+Revenues from unconsolidated joint business for the three and nine months ended September 30, 1999 and 1998 reflect the financial results from the commercialization of Rituxan through the Company's collaboration with Genentech.
 Included in these revenues are the Company's share of pretax copromotion profits, bulk Rituxan sales to Genentech, reimbursement from Genentech of the Company's Rituxan sales force and development expenses and royalty income on sales of Rituxan outside the United States.
 Under its agreement with Genentech, the Company's pretax copromotion profit-sharing formula has two tiers.
 The higher tier applies once a certain copromotion profit level is met and will reset to the lower tier on an annual basis, at the beginning of each year.
-The Company expects the higher tier to come into effect in the middle of 1999.
+The Company began recording its annual copromotion profits using the higher tier in the second quarter of 1999 as compared to the third quarter in 1998.

-Rituxan net sales to third-party customers in the United States by Genentech for the three months ended March 31, 1999 amounted to \$52.0 million compared to \$35.2 million for the comparable period in 1998.
-The Company believes that the growth in sales is being driven, in part, by increased prescribing for the approved indication and by the re-treatment of patients who responded to Rituxan therapy early in 1998.
+Rituxan net sales to third-party customers in the United States recorded by Genentech for the three and nine months ended September 30, 1999 amounted to \$70.2 million and \$190.5 million, respectively, compared to \$36.1 million and \$103.3 million for the comparable periods in 1998.
+The Company believes that the growth in sales is being driven in part by increased prescribing for the approved indication, by the re-treatment of patients who responded to Rituxan therapy and by increased use outside of the approved indication.

-Contract revenues for the three months ended March 31, 1999 totaled \$1.2 million compared to \$2.6 million for the comparable period in 1998.
-The decrease in contract research revenues for the three months ended March 31, 1999 resulted primarily from decreased funding under collaborative development agreements with SmithKline Beecham p.l.c. ("SmithKline Beecham") and Seikagaku Corporation ("Seikagaku) that was offset by increased research and development funding from Eisai Co.
-Ltd. ("Eisai").
+Contract revenues for the three and nine months ended September 30, 1999 totaled \$4.3 million and \$6.8 million, respectively, compared to \$2.7 million and \$9.9 million for the comparable periods in 1998.
+The increase in contract research revenues for the three months ended September 30, 1999 is a result of increased funding under a collaboration and license agreement with Schering Aktiengesellschaft ("Schering AG") offset by decreased research and development funding from SmithKline Beecham p.l.c. ("SmithKline Beecham"), Seikagaku Corporation ("Seikagaku") and Mitsubish-Tokyo Pharmaceuticals, Inc., formerly known as Mitsubishi Chemical Corporation ("Mitsubishi").
+The decrease in contract research revenues for the nine months ended September 30, 1999 is a result of decreased research and development funding from SmithKline Beecham, Seikagaku and Eisai Co.
+Ltd. ("Eisai") offset by increased funding under a collaboration and license agreement with Schering AG.